-The University of Nebraska-Lincoln will make every effort to mitigate unexpected financial burdens created by the death of a parent, separation/divorce, or other extenuating circumstances .
+The University of Nebraska-Lincoln will make every effort to mitigate unexpected financial burdens created by special or unusual circumstances, including the death of a parent, separation/divorce, or other circumstances .
 Students who have experienced or whose families have experienced changes in financial circumstances should contact Husker Hub and request a re-evaluation of your financial aid application.
-Each circumstance is unique and each student's situation will be reviewed on a case-by-case basis regarding our ability to meet emergency needs with additional financial aid or emergency aid.
+Each special circumstance is unique and each student's situation will be reviewed on a case-by-case basis regarding our ability to meet emergency needs with additional financial aid or emergency aid.

 - Death of a Parent: If a parent whose information is provided on the FAFSA passes away after the FAFSA is filed, the Office of Scholarships & Financial Aid (OSFA) will adjust the FAFSA information to reflect only the living parent's information.